Dundee Futsal Club: Scottish Futsal Super League

 Dundee Futsal Club played their Scottish Futsal League matches at Bells Sports Centre, Perth, ending the season as League Two Champions 2013/14.
-In season 2014/15 the club moved to the newly created Dundee Regional League under the Scottish Futsal League.
+In season 2014/15, the club moved to the newly created Dundee Regional League under the Scottish Futsal League.

 2014/15 saw the Club finish 3rd in the league and were runners Up in the East Region Cup.

 2015/16 saw the Club finish 2nd place and make the last 16 of the newly formatted Scottish Futsal Cup.

+Dundee achieved their highest ever finish in the Super League finishing second behind reigning champions, PYF Saltires.

 Scottish Futsal Cup

 Dundee Futsal Club made it to the finals of the Scottish Futsal Cup in their debut season, finishing in third place.
 The Scottish Futsal Cup returned in 2015-16 with a new format in which the club made it to the last 16 of the competition.

+In the 2023 season, Dundee Futsal Club reached the final of the Scottish Cup.
+However, they were defeated by Aberdeen Futsal Academy.